coolya/maintainable-generators/README.md

 # maintainable-generator
 A guide to maintain able generators in JetBrains MPS

+## Contributing
+The individual documents for each section are located in the `docs` folder.
+Clone the repo and write in your favourite editor.
+Or directly in the web browser for instance with https://dillinger.io
 ## Build the site
 - Install `mkdocs` see http://www.mkdocs.org/#installation for details
 - Install the Alabaster theme https://github.com/notpushkin/mkdocs-alabaster